-Formulas should be created directly after a Uyuni installation.
+Formulas should be created directly after Uyuni is installed.
 If you encounter any problems with formulas check these things first:

-- The external pillar script (Suma\minion.py) must include formula data. - Data is saved to /srv/susemanager/formula\data and the pillar and group\pillar sub-directories.
+- The external pillar script (Suma_minion.py) must include formula data. - Data is saved to /srv/susemanager/formula_data and the pillar and group_pillar subdirectories.
 These directories should be automatically generated by the server. - Formulas must be included for every client listed in the top file.
-Currently this process is initiated by the mgr\master\tops.py script which includes the formulas.sls file located in /usr/share/susemanager/formulas/states/ or /usr/share/salt-formulas/states/.
+Currently this process is initiated by the mgr_master_tops.py script which includes the formulas.sls file located in /usr/share/susemanager/formulas/states/ or /usr/share/salt-formulas/states/.
 This directory must be a salt file root.
 File roots are configured on the salt-master (Uyuni) located at /etc/salt/master.d/susemanager.conf.